Homestar Runner: Strong Bad Email

-Holiday Specials
+Holiday specials

 Prior to the 2010 hiatus, holiday specials were a regular feature of the site, released to coincide with popular holidays, specifically Halloween and Decemberween (a fictional holiday similar to Christmas also celebrated on December 25).
-Halloween shorts typically feature the main characters celebrating a traditional aspect of the holiday (such as ghost stories, trick-or-treating or pumpkin carving) in costume, often making obscure pop culture references.
+Halloween shorts typically feature the main characters celebrating a traditional aspect of the holiday (such as ghost stories, trick-or-treating or pumpkin carving) in costume, often making pop culture references relating to their costumes.
 The site also usually releases a separate Halloween video where Strong Bad views a slideshow and mocks and/or appraises photos sent in by real life fans of their Halloween costumes and props modeled after Homestar Runner characters and other elements.
 Similarly, Decemberween cartoons typically satirize Christmas traditions such as gift-giving and carol-singing.
 The fact that it takes place on the same day as Christmas has been presented as just a coincidence, having been stated that Decemberween takes place "55 days after Halloween".
 April Fools' Day features various gags, such as turning the site into a paid subscription service, or turning it upside down.

 Other holidays celebrated include New Year's Day, "The Big Game" (around the time of the Super Bowl), St. Valentine's Day, Mother's Day, "Senorial Day" (a parody of Memorial Day featuring the character Senor Cardgage), Flag Day, Independence Day, Labor Day (occasionally referred to as "Labor Dabor"), Thanksgiving, and Easter.

 Teen Girl Squad

 Teen Girl Squad is a crudely drawn comic strip narrated by Strong Bad, using a falsetto voice.
-The series was a spin off of Strong Bad Email #53, comic, in which Strong Bad is asked to make a comic strip of a girl and her friends.
+The series was a spin off of Strong Bad Email No. 53, comic, in which Strong Bad is asked to make a comic strip of a girl and her friends.
 The comic features four archetypal teenage girls, "Cheerleader", "So and So", "What's Her Face" and "The Ugly One", and satirizes high school life, teen movies, and television.
 Each episode follows the girls in typical high school situations, often leading to their gruesome deaths.
 A spinoff of this series is "4 Gregs", which follows four of the squad's nerdy classmates, all named Greg.